corgies/sdata2021/README.md

 ## References
 ### Dataset
-- Kikkawa, J., Takaku, M. & Yoshikane, F. Dataset of first appearances of the scholarly bibliographic references on English Wikipedia articles as of 1 March 2017. *Zenodo* https://doi.org/10.5281/zenodo.5595573 (2021).
+- Kikkawa, J., Takaku, M. & Yoshikane, F. Dataset of first appearances of the scholarly bibliographic references on English Wikipedia articles as of 1 March 2017 and as of 1 October 2021. *Zenodo* https://doi.org/10.5281/zenodo.5595573 (2021).
 ### Paper
 - Kikkawa, J., Takaku, M. & Yoshikane, F. Dataset of first appearances of the scholarly bibliographic references on Wikipedia articles (submitted to _**Scientific Data**_ as a Deta Descriptor).